ahopkins/merkava/README.rst

 .. image:: https://travis-ci.org/ahopkins/merkava.png?branch=master
     :target: https://travis-ci.org/ahopkins/merkava

-A fast ordered NoSQL database.
+A fast ordered NoSQL database. `Documentation <http://merkava.readthedocs.io/en/latest/>`_

 .. note::
     This is still in **active** development.
 Things will change.
 If you are interested in helping out, or would like to see any particular features added, let me know.